moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 placement does not preserve galactic latitude; tracer-halo gas not masked;
 single shell, no systematics weights.
 With E3 executed, every hypothesis of the program — H1–H4 — now has an empirical verdict.

+## E3b addendum (second pass, 2026-07-04)

+Latitude-matched nulls STRENGTHEN the y-detection (9.0σ Hessian / 6.9σ
+lift) — H3a supported.
+Tracer-halo masking leaves 1.95σ / 0.07σ — the
+signal is dominantly halo gas; a between-halos (WHIM) component is a hint, not a result (H3b).
+The radial profile is extended to ≥60′ but cannot discriminate filament gas from clustered halo gas at Planck resolution (H3c).
+Program closed: pushing H3b further needs deeper tSZ data (e.g., ACT/SPT), not more analysis of this set.